 Electric vehicle chargers

-Ten up to 22kW electric vehicle chargers have been installed as part of the Smart Energy Grid project.
-More information about how to use the chargers, the price of charging and mechanisms will be made public prior to the chargers being made available for use.
+Up to 9 of 22kW electric vehicle chargers have been installed as part of the Smart Energy Grid project.
+More information about how to use the chargers, the price of charging and mechanisms will be made available.

 Low Carbon Business Support Programme